Why would someone want to hurt you so much by being unfaithful?

 If you're the one cheating on your partner or spouse, there'll be important decisions to be made.
 Discover here what might be awaiting you if you're dealing with infidelity.

-Reasons why someone might cheat
+Reasons why someone might cheat in a relationship

 I have given 20 reasons here, but you’ll probably notice that some of them overlap.
 As an experienced couples therapist, I’ve found that the wronged partner is often desperate to know why their partner or spouse cheated.